Sports Premium

 We then identified key areas for improvement in the coming year:

-• To improve the number of Y6 pupils able to swim a distance of at least 25 metres on exit from Bedwell.
+• Improve the number of Year 6 pupils able to swim a distance of 25metres on exit from Bedwell.

 "Staff provide a range of additional activities and opportunities including sports clubs and visits to places of interest.
 These broaden pupils experience and raise their aspirations."